joelmoxley/founder-playbook/I. Foundational/01 - How To Tell Your Story/01 - Content - Telling A Story/md/02 - b - David Merkoski - Telling Your Story.webloc.md

 David Merkoski, Partner and COO at Greentstart, returns to give an update version of his 2012 ARPA-E Summit talk on telling better stories.
-His presentation is 30 minutes, featuring a case study with Greenstart alumni Ridepal, and is followed by 30 minutes of Q&A with the webinar audience.
+His presentation features a case study with Greenstart alumni Ridepal, and is followed by Q&A with the webinar audience.

 Credit: [David Merkoski](http://www.greenstart.com/)